zamojski/html-textview/README.md

 as well as the tags extended by HtmlTextView.
 However, support doesn’t currently extend to tags natively supported by Android (e.g. ``<b>``, ``<big>``, ``<h1>``) which means tables will not include the extra styling.

 ### Changelog

+#### 5.0
+* Upgrades to compile in Android Studio 2024.2 and target Android API 34.
+* Switch from jcenter to jitpack.io

 #### 4.0
 * [A tag click enhancements](https://github.com/SufficientlySecure/html-textview/pull/191)